FareedAbbbasi/dev-events/README.md

 - [ ] Advanced analytics integration
 - [ ] Multi-language support

-## 🤝 Contributing

-Contributions are always welcome!
-Please follow these steps:

-1. Fork the project
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 👨‍💻 Author

 **Your Name**
 - GitHub: [@yourusername](https://github.com/FareedAbbbasi)
 - LinkedIn: [Your Name](https://www.linkedin.com/in/fareed-abbasi-ba71752a1)